What is CEREC?

 A crown, as the name implies, basically sits atop the natural tooth.
 It covers the tooth all the way down to the gumline.
 Most dental practices rely on dental labs to fabricate their crowns.
-This requires first preparing the tooth, taking impressions, and placing a temporary crown while the dental lab makes the custom crown.
+This requires first preparing the tooth and taking video impressions, while the dental lab makes the custom crown.
 It also entails two appointments for the patient.
 At our practice, our CEREC system precisely creates our ceramic crowns in around an hour or so.
 Dr. Garza can design the crown and send the specs to the CEREC system, which then mills the crowns from a block of dental porcelain.
 Then he can test the crown and place it, all in one appointment.

 CEREC Crowns vs Traditional Crowns

 There are a number of benefits to the CEREC system for our patients.

 - Convenience — What’s the value of your time?
 Our CEREC crowns can be designed, milled, and placed all in a single appointment.
 You don’t have to waste time with two appointments, along with waiting up to two weeks for a dental lab to create your crown.

 - No temporary crowns — While waiting for the lab to create your crown, patients have to wear a temporary crown that isn’t custom fit.

 - Can preserve more of your natural tooth — The precision of the CEREC system, which creates a 3D model of your tooth, often allows Dr. Garza to remove less of the natural tooth to make room for the CEREC crown.

 - No dental impressions — No one likes the goop and trays that are part of making dental impressions.
 Dr. Garza uses the CEREC system’s digital tools to measure and then design your crown, eliminating the need for impressions.